Stay cosy by installing or upgrade your home’s insulation

 - Ensure that you have covers installed on any downlights, to minimise any risk of the downlights coming into contact with your insulation.

 Buy the right heater for you

 On average 40% of the energy we use at home is for heating and cooling.
 This doesn't include heating hot water.
-For more information on how to select the best heater for you go to Australian Government and Smarter Choice, NSW Government
+For more information on how to select the best heater for you go to Energy NSW - Heating and Cooling and Energy NSW – HVAC Guide

 Reverse the direction of ceiling fans